jeverduzco/verduzco-me/content/en/blog/free-hosting.md

 You can add logic in a very simple way using the technology of **Azure Functions** in your site or application.
 So without a doubt for applications and sites that want to evolve as the business evolves this service is the best.

 I made a live video about how to deploy an application or web page based on **Nuxt.js** on this service.
 You can watch it on [YouTube](https://www.youtube.com/watch?v=50PnzqJm0vc) and learn in a few minutes how to have your application or website deployed for free.

+*Content translated by DeepL Pro API*